Meditaliano Biology Module 06

 4. Aromatase instantly converts the androgens into powerful Estrogens (Estradiol), which flood the bloodstream.

-Lecture 5: Ovulation & The Corpus Luteum
+Lecture 5: Ovulation, The Corpus Luteum & The Menstrual Cycle

 Around Day 14 of the ovarian cycle, the massive surge of estrogen produced by the tertiary follicle crosses a threshold and triggers a bizarre Positive Feedback loop.
 This forces the anterior pituitary to dump a massive surge of Luteinizing Hormone (LH), the absolute trigger for ovulation.